Don’t you find it annoying if your toilet refuses to flush? Yeah, such a problem gets on our nerves too.

 If any of the valves and pipes of the toilet is blocked, you can quickly clear the blockage with hot water.
 You can add a bit of vinegar and baking soda for better results.
 This process will clear out blockages like mineral deposits or too much toilet paper that may be obstructing the pipes.
 You can use a tougher chemical product for a more stubborn blockage.

-Or, use a toilet auger, wet vacuum, or plunger.
+Or, use a toilet auger, wet vacuum, or toilet plunger.
 These tools will clear out any solid objects that may have gotten stuck in the pipes, such as toilet paper towels, wet wipes, or sanitary products.

 For any blockages in the main sewer line, you can clear them out with a drain cleaning enzyme or a pressurised water jet.
 They can break away any foreign materials blocking the pipeline.
 If the problem persists, you may need to take more extreme measures, such as relining or replacing the pipes.